 To read about the other attractions of Indonesia, check my post “Fantastic things to do in Indonesia.”

 When I finally took time to read more about Indonesia, I learned that there are many volcanoes scattered around the country, a few of them in Bali.
 Indeed, Indonesia is part of the Pacific Ring of Fire, with no less than 127 active volcanoes listed in 2012, the most explosive one being Mount Merapi, called Gurung Merapi in the local language and located close to the beautiful city Yogyakarta.

 But it was Mount Bromo that I would be hiking.
 At 2329 meters, this isn’t the highest peak of Indonesia, but it is its most well known volcano.
 Its name, Bromo, derives from the Javanese pronunciation of Brahma, the Hindu creator god.

 Mount Bromo is part of the Tengger massif, together with Semeru, Batok and Widodaren.
 It belongs to the Bromo Tengger Semeru National Park and it is located in a plain called the Sea of Sand.
-It is one of the most famous tourist attractions in Indonesia, to the point that seeing the sunrise on Mount Bromo and then walking up to its crater are almost rites of passage.
+It is one of the most famous tourist attractions in Indonesia, to the point that seeing the sunrise on Mount Bromo and then doing a Bromo tour, which involves walking up to its crater are almost rites of passage.